oxgr/kennydorvil-scrolling/README.md

 2. querying `media-item` elements again;
 3. reconnecting observer to new elements.

-Currently, the check is done via a timer than logs of the current URL and keeps track of whether it changed.

-Ideally, we would listen to some sort of navigation event fired by Preact/Cargo that we could listen to in order to reset only when needed.
-A ticket has been sent to Cargo support.
+~Currently, the check is done via a timer than logs of the current URL and keeps track of whether it changed.~ ~Ideally, we would listen to some sort of navigation event fired by Preact/Cargo that we could listen to in order to reset only when needed.
+A ticket has been sent to Cargo support.~

+It was found that while the previous solution worked on most devices, it completely broke on iOS devices.

+The Cargo dev team provided a way to attach an event to the Preact store that fires when a page is rendered (`onPageRender()`).